 - 3.1 Internal Audit is defined by the PSIAS as "an independent, objective assurance and consulting activity designed to add value and improve an organisation's operations.
-It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes". - 3.2 In a local authority Internal Audit provides independent and objective assurance to the organisation, its Members, senior management and the Chief Finance Officer.
-In line with regulations, Internal Audit provides independent assurance on the adequacy of the Council's governance, risk management and internal control systems. - 3.3 Within the Council, the overall aim of Internal Audit is:

-"To deliver a risk based audit plan in a professional, independent manner, to provide the Council with an opinion on the level of assurance it can place upon the internal control environment, and to make recommendations to improve it, that are proportionate and demonstrably add value and support the delivery of the Council's vision to its customers".

-3.4 The Terms of Reference of Internal Audit are summarised within the Code of Financial Governance (section 5.4).
+It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes". - 3.2 In a local authority Internal Audit provides independent and objective assurance to the organisation, its Members, senior management and the Director of Resources.
+In line with regulations, Internal Audit provides independent assurance on the adequacy of the Council's governance, risk management and internal control systems. - 3.3 PSIAS articulates the Mission of Internal Audit as" To enhance and protect organisational value by providing risk-based and objective assurance, advice and insight."
+Within the Council, the overall aim of Internal Audit is: - "To deliver a risk based audit plan in a professional, independent manner, to provide the Council with an opinion on the level of assurance it can place upon the internal control environment, and to make recommendations to improve it, that are proportionate and demonstrably add value and support the delivery of the Council's vision to its customers". - 3.4 PSAIS set out 10 core principles that should be present and operating effectively in order that the Mission is achieved.
+These are set out at Appendix D. - 3.5 The Terms of Reference of Internal Audit are summarised within the Code of Financial Governance (section 5.4).